 The element of surprise can be powerful in Black Friday marketing.
 Using a tool like Zembula allows you to add scratch cards, “peel it” offers, and other interactive experiences to your online store.

 Gift cards are one of the most popular presents given during the holidays.
-As an online retailer it’s essential to cash in on that.
+As an online retailer, you must cash in on that.
 Encourage your customers and store visitors to buy gift cards for friends and family if they aren’t sure which product their friend or family member will love best.
 Let customers know you can create printable gift cards which they can gift during the holiday season.

 If you have a loyalty program or a VIP Club for your best customers, offer them a special VIP exclusive discount during the Black Friday weekend.
 As loyal customers, they’ll likely buy more from your brand than once off shoppers.
 They’re also more likely to make repeat purchases on your store throughout the year.
-Treat them with the an exclusive discount.
+Treat them with an exclusive discount.
 You can create a Facebook event or a landing page informing them about the opportunity to gain early access to your Black Friday deals.

 Still Not Sure What to Sell?

 Phew!
-That is 15 marketing ideas that should keep you going during this busy period.
-But if you are still unsure about what your store should sell feel free to check out our trending products article.
-It’s full of great suggestions of products that are popular and trendy this year.
+That is 18 marketing ideas that should keep you going during this busy period.
+But if you are still unsure about what your store should sell, feel free to check out our trending products article.
+It’s full of awesome ideas for products that are popular and trendy this year.

-Now it’s time to get started on these Black Friday marketing strategies to ensure that your store is ready to make the most of the boost in sales on the year’s biggest retail weekend.
+Now it’s time to get started on these Black Friday marketing strategies.
+Don’t wait if you want to make the most of the boost in sales on the year’s biggest retail weekend.
 Implement the tactics that suit your store best to ensure the best return on this major shopping weekend.
 Good luck!

 Want to Learn More?